SAEON/mnemosyne/README.md

 #### Uploading a directory recursively

-TODO - convert to use chunked stream (if this doesn't already)

-(i.e. a Zarr directory)
+For example, a Zarr directory

 ```sh
 find \